 Will there be concessions?

-Yes!
 At the Germantown Performing Arts Center, concessions are on sale before the performance and during intermission.
 Concessions available include light snacks, wine, beer, and Coca-Cola Products.
-At Playhouse on the Square, concessions are limited to beverages.

 Have a question not answered here?